aharita/engineer-to-leader/docs/senior-to-staff/module-3/index.md

 *   **The Hiring Freeze:**
     *   *Senior:* "We need to hire 3 more devs to finish this."
     *   *Staff:* "We are in a hiring freeze.
 You have to finish this with the 2 interns and a bag of coffee.
 Re-scope the project or die trying."

+---

+## 3. Technical Vision (The Multi-Year Bet)

+*Predicting the future is impossible.
+But you have to do it anyway.*

+A Senior plans for the sprint.
+A Staff plans for the year.
+A Principal plans for the decade (and is usually wrong, but impressively so).

+Your job is to create a "North Star"—a technical direction that gives the org confidence that you're not just reacting to fires but actually building toward something.
+This is part prophecy, part salesmanship, and part educated guessing.

+**Real-world scenarios:**

+*   **The Reactive Org:**
+    *   *Senior:* "What should I work on?"
+(Waits for tickets).
+    *   *Staff:* "In 2 years, our monolith won't scale.
+Here is a 6-quarter migration plan to a modular architecture.
+I've already socialized it with the VPs.
+We start next month."
+(Creates reality).
+*   **The Tech Radar:**
+    *   *Senior:* Tries a new framework because it looked cool on Hacker News.
+    *   *Staff:* Creates a "Tech Radar" document showing which technologies are Adopt, Trial, Assess, or Hold.
+"We are not adopting anything in 'Assess' without a business case and an exit strategy."
+*   **The Sunset Plan:**
+        *   *Senior:* Adds features to the legacy system forever.
+    *   *Staff:* "This system has 18 months left.
+I'm putting it in 'Maintenance Mode' and redirecting new features to the v2 platform.
+Every feature request for v1 gets a 'No' and a link to this doc."
+*   **The Crystal Ball:**
+    *   *Senior:* "I don't know what we'll need next year."
+    *   *Staff:* "I don't either.
+But I've outlined 3 possible futures and what we'd need for each.
+When strategy clarifies, we can move fast because we've already thought through the options.
+I call this 'planning for uncertainty' and I charge extra for it."

+---

+## 4. Summary

+* **Be the hype police.** Every shiny new tech has a switching cost.
+Ask "Why?" until they stop asking.
+* **Know your constraints.** People, budget, time—usually the bottleneck is people.
+And they're tired.
+* **Map tech to money.** If you can't explain how your refactor saves or makes money, you're just playing with expensive toys on company time.
+* **Create a North Star.** Even if you're wrong about the future, having a direction is better than reactive chaos.
+* **Plan for multiple futures.** Because the CEO will change strategy 3 times this year and you need to be ready.

+Strategy is just tactics with longer timelines and more PowerPoint.
+Welcome to the big picture.